eugeniodevv/docs/docs/faq/unknown_host.md

 more reliable dns servers like cloudflare or google.

 On windows, your player might execute `ipconfig /flushdns` as well to delete all cached dns answers.

-Additionally, it would be required to change the dns server.
-Therefor you might use [a tutorial of one of our partners](https://docs.jasmeowthecat.lgbt/books/minecraft/page/updating-dns-records-on-your-device-fixing-your-connection) to send to your user.